Ask a doctor about a prescription for MEDAXONE 1 g POWDER FOR INJECTABLE SOLUTION AND FOR INFUSION

 Incompatibilities:

-Based on bibliographic publications, ceftriaxone is not compatible with amsacrine, vancomycin, fluconazole, aminoglycosides, and labetalol.
+Based on bibliographic publications, ceftriaxone is incompatible with amsacrine, vancomycin, fluconazole, aminoglycosides, and labetalol.

-Ceftriaxone solutions should not be mixed or added to other agents except those mentioned in the "Instructions for use".
-Specifically, calcium-containing diluents (such as Ringer's solution or Hartmann's solution) should not be used to reconstitute ceftriaxona vials or to dilute a reconstituted vial for intravenous administration because precipitation may occur.
-Ceftriaxone should not be mixed or administered simultaneously with solutions containing calcium, including total parenteral nutrition.
+Ceftriaxone solutions should not be mixed or added to other agents except those mentioned in the "Instructions for Use".
+In particular, diluents containing calcium (such as Ringer's solution or Hartmann's solution) should not be used to reconstitute ceftriaxone vials or to further dilute a reconstituted vial for intravenous administration, as a precipitate may form.
+Ceftriaxone should not be mixed or administered simultaneously with calcium-containing solutions, including total parenteral nutrition.